LCR-ADS-Lab/LxGrTagger-Documentation/docs/fgrd tags/4_vbmain/4_cat7.md

 # vcomp

-1. Descriptions
+1. Description
-    - complement clause controlled by a verb
-    - *(Content to be added)*
+    - Refers to clauses that function as complements of verbs.
 2. Tag
     - `vcomp`
 3. Examples